Exact and sampling methods for mining higher-order motifs in large hypergraphs: Introduction

 \section{Introduction}

 Network motifs are recurring patterns of interactions among a small set of nodes that appear in an observed network at a significant frequency.
-By exploring networks at the local scale, motif analysis has established itself as an important tool to investigate the interdependence between the topology and the dynamics of real-world networked systems~\cite{milo2002network,schwarze2020motifs}, highlighting that interacting systems with close functionalities tend to display similar over- and under-represented patterns of interactions~\cite{milo2004superfamilies}.
-Network motifs have found a vast set of applications in a number of different domains, such as the study of transcription regulation networks in biology~\cite{alon2007network,shen2002network,dobrin2004aggregation}, the study of brain networks in neuroscience~\cite{sporns2004motifs}, the detection of cancer in medicine~\cite{chen2013identification}, the extraction of fingerprints of interactions in social network analysis~\cite{hong2014social}, the forecasting of crisis in finance~\cite{saracco2016detecting} and the study of the interactions across species in ecology~\cite{bascompte2009assembly,simmons2019motifs}.
+Motif analysis has established itself as an important tool for investigating networks at their microscale, highlighting the interdependence between the topology and dynamics of real-world networked systems~\cite{milo2002network,schwarze2020motifs}.
+In fact, interacting systems with close functionalities tend to display similar over- and under-represented patterns of interactions~\cite{milo2004superfamilies}.